python-discord/summer-code-jam-2020/mysterious-mice/README.md

 ## Updating The Database

 If you made changes to the database that you want to commit, run `python manage.py dumpdata > db.json` in the `spacebook\` subdirectory to create a JSON file.

+## Admin

+To access the admin site, a superuser account will be needed.
+Run the following command in the `spacebook\` subdirectory to create an account:
+`python manage.py createsuperuser`

+Then run the server and navigate to `localhost:8000/admin` and log into the newly created account.

 ## Sources